pyepics/pyepics/doc/pv.rst

 .. attribute:: timestamp

    Unix (not Epics!!) timestamp of the last seen event for this PV.
+Note that this is will contain the timestamp from the Epics record if the PV object was created with the ``form='time'`` option.
+Otherwise, the timestamp will be the timestamp according to the client, indicating when the data arrive from the server.

 .. attribute:: precision

    number of decimal places of precision to use for float and double PVs